sunmoon-capstone-sw1/gyeongmin/README.md

 # gyeongmin
-Make an API for connecting between Web Application and Trition Inference Server
+Make an API for connecting between Web Application and Triton Inference Server